Where to Stay in Atlanta, GA First Time: Best Areas

 If that isn’t enough, you even have the Irwin Street Market just a little further away too, to enhance your options even more.

-Other things to do in Lod Fourth Ward include visiting the Masquerade, City Winery Atlanta, Atlanta BeltLine Eastside Trail, and Edgewood Avenue.
+Other things to do include visiting the Masquerade, City Winery Atlanta, and Edgewood Avenue.

-Stay in Old Fourth Ward if you are interested in the history of Martin Luther King Jr; you want to enjoy some wide green spaces; you want a diverse range of stores and eateries.
+Stay in Old Fourth Ward if you are interested in the history of Martin Luther King Jr; you want to enjoy some wide green spaces; you want more local vibe;

-Best places to stay in Old Fourth Ward:
+Best places to stay in Atlanta in Old Fourth Ward:

 🔍MORE HOTELS IN OLD FOURTH WARD